Summary

 The term “data package” refers to a list or JSON object that contains

-both the disease_data
+both the disease_data and project_metadata

 components.